If you want to find success with affiliate marketing, one of the first things you need to master is SEO traffic or in other terms; Google traffic!

-The idea behind finding and using great keywords is for the simple fact that you can have the best content in the world but if nobody is reading it, then it’s worth absolutely nothing.
+The idea behind finding and using great keywords is for the simple fact that you can have the best content in the world but if nobody is reading it, then it’s worth absolutely nothing and no; you won’t be making commissions.

-Using the right keywords, at the right place and at the right time can make or break your blog (yes, it is that extreme).
+Using the right keywords, at the right place and at the right time can literally make or break your business (yes, it is that extreme).

 Using Keyword Tools